Guidelines for tiles and badges (Windows Store apps)

 - Tiles are the "front door" to your app.
 A compelling live tile can draw users into your app when your app is not running.
 A user increasingly values an app that they use frequently.

-- A live tile is a selling point that differentiates your app, both from other apps in the Windows Store (users are likely to prefer the app with the great live tile to a similar app with a static tile) and from apps on operating systems that only allow static tiles and icons in their Start screen.
+- A live tile is a selling point that differentiates your app, both from other apps in the Windows Store (users are likely to prefer the app with the great live tile to a similar app with a static tile) and from apps on operating systems that only allow static tiles and icons on their home screens.

 - If users like your live tile, a prominent placement of that tile in Start will drive re-engagement with your app.
-Serendipitous discovery of cool content in the app through the tile will make users happy.
+Serendipitous discovery of cool app content through the tile will make users happy.

 - If users don't like your tile, they might place it at the end of Start or unpin it altogether, turn off updates, or even uninstall your app.

 Some characteristics that make a live tile compelling are:

 Fresh, frequently updated content that makes users feel that your app is active even when it's not running.

 Example: Showing the latest headlines or a count of new emails.

 Personalized or tailored updates that use what you know about the user, such as interests that you allow the user to specify through app settings.